Skip to main content

 The triggers.yaml file is synced into the database automatically, but deletions work differently:

-• Deleting triggers completely: Removing a trigger from the yaml file won’t delete it from the database.
-You will need to delete the trigger in the UI.
+• Deleting triggers completely: Removing a trigger from the YAML file does not delete it from the database.
+You must delete the trigger in the UI on each instance where it exists.

 • In the Pipeline triggers table (/pipeline/[pipeline_uuid]/triggers), click the trash can icon.